hapax/hapax.github.io/assets/teaching.md

 How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that there's a mathematical world out there, which also describes our world?
-The problem, I will argue, is that maths education is stuck in a sort of *scrubland* with no views into that world.
+The problem, I'll argue, is that maths education is stuck in a sort of *scrubland* with no views into this enchanted world.
-We can make the problem more vivid with an (admittedly tendentious) analogy.

 #### 1.1.
 A preamble <a id="sec-1-1" name="sec-1-1"></a>

- Instead of maths, imagine you were forced to take *hiking classes* in high school.
+To make the problem more vivid, I'm going to ask you to imagine a reality where, instead of maths, you were forced to take *hiking classes* in high school.
 Every day, you and your classmates would trudge through a barren, featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.